SamuelHdez/oneERNI-global-hackaton/README.md

    - Replay recorded movement
    - Follow line (follows a black line in the floor)
    - Video stream (Stream video from front Robot camera)
+   - Robot alive signal (To know if the Robot is online)
    - Https communications.

 ## Getting Started